Supporting the career development of investigators committed to patient-oriented and translational research

 The OSU Center for Clinical & Translational Science (CCTS) KL2 Program supports the career development of investigators who have made a commitment to conduct either patient-oriented or translational research.
 The KL2 Award is available for a period of three years (contingent on satisfactory progress), with two years of CCTS funding and a third from the scholar’s home college.

-Junior faculty on the tenure-track or clinical track with fewer than three years since their initial appointment are eligible to apply.
-Candidates must be full-time, tenure track faculty at Ohio State University or Nationwide Children's Hospital and appointed in the past three years at the time of entry into the program.
+Junior faculty on the tenure-track or clinical track with fewer than five years since their initial appointment are eligible to apply.
+Candidates must be full-time, tenure track faculty at Ohio State University or Nationwide Children's Hospital and appointed in the past five years at the time of entry into the program.